cybertron/openstack-virtual-baremetal/README.rst

    in nova.conf as well.
-This causes Nova to wait less time when shutting down an instance gracefully, and since graceful shutdown will never happen with the baremetal instances booted from an empty image it speeds things up a bit.
+This causes Nova to wait less time when shutting down an instance gracefully, and since graceful shutdown will never happen with the baremetal instances booted from a ipxe-boot image it speeds things up a bit.

 #.
 Restart ``nova-compute`` and ``neutron-openvswitch-agent`` to apply the